wdzhong/vehsense-backend/README.md

 ## Requirements
 - `Python 3.x`
 - Packages: `numpy`, `pandas`, `matplotlib`, `statsmodels`
+- Download data from [Dropbox](https://www.dropbox.com/sh/8g6u7s77onvavnv/AABJD_Fn4l9lqWjpkuSift30a?dl=0) and put the data folder in the **root** directory.
+Don't push data to the remote to reduce the repo size.

 ## Road Map
 The program should be running like a prompt which can accept predefined commands (ordered alphabetically, except for the first two), e.g.